jenkinsci/workflow-api-plugin/docs/flowgraph.md

         - The different Flow Scanner implementations have different iteration orders, and may skip some nodes (such as LinearBlockHoppingScanner) - see the package-info.java file for details
         - In general you want the DepthFirstFlowScanner if you want to visit all the nodes
         - Use a `LinearFlowScanner` if you want to just want along one branch to get to the start of the Flow Graph
+        - The scanners are also `Iterable` and can be used to create filterators by supplying a Guava predicate
+    - The class `FlowScanningUtils`, and the `NodeStepNamePredicate` can be really helpful to filter the flow graph for specific pieces of information
 * Storage: in the workflow-support plugin, see the 'FlowNodeStorage' class and the `SimpleXStreamFlowNodeStorage` and `BulkFlowNodeStorage` implementations
     - **`FlowNodeStorage` uses in-memory caching to consolidate disk writes.
 Automatic flushing is implemented at execution time.
 Generally you won't need to worry about this, but be aware that saving a `FlowNode` does not guarantee it is immediately persisted to disk.**
     - The `SimpleXStreamFlowNodeStorage` uses a single small XML file for every `FlowNode` -- although we use a soft-reference in-memory cache for the nodes, this generates much worse performance the first time we iterate through the `FlowNodes` (or when)